-It’s a critical step to ensure that you are retaining and shredding the right documents at the right time, and that someone has a handle on how your process is organized.
+It is critical to ensure that you are retaining and shredding the right documents at the right time, all handled by an employee with sufficient knowledge to do so.

-Although there are intermediary steps like offsite document storage that can increase workflow and productivity, developing and maintaining a complete records management program will have a positive impact throughout your company.
+Although there are intermediary steps like offsite document storage that can increase workflow and productivity, developing and maintaining a complete records management program will have a size-able impact for your company.

-There are dozens of ways to go about an effective records management program, and how you implement it really is dependent on several factors based on your organization’s model.
+There are dozens of ways to go about an effective records management program, and how you implement it is really dependent on several factors based on your organization’s model.
 You have to consider the size of your office, the laws and regulations that your company has to follow, and the type of management system that makes sense for how you interact with your data.

-By doing a complete inventory of all the records you want to manage, you will be able to implement the right processes and ensure that you have the proper staff in place to ensure that you can maintain and improve your records management program.
+By doing a complete inventory of all the records you want to manage, you will be able to implement processes that coincide with your business and your data management needs of your team.

-Step 2: Determine who is going to manage the process and the records
+Step 2: Determine who is going to manage the process and records

 Once you have determined the way you want to manage your records, you need to determine two things:

-- Who is going to manage each step of the process, and
+- Who is going to manage each step of the process?

-By clearly defining these two things, you can ensure that your system is going to be sustainable over time.
+By clearly defining these two things, you can ensure that your system is going to be sustainable with the ability to scale.